Inspector Roofing Certifications

 Haag Certified Inspector® – Residential Badge

 Note: No certification can guarantee an insurance decision.
-Certifications support accuracy and documentation quality.
+Credentials improve inspection accuracy and documentation clarity.

 Why Certifications Matter

-Roofing failures are often caused by preventable issues: improper installation, overlooked storm damage, poor ventilation design, and incomplete documentation.
-Certifications exist to raise the standard by requiring structured training, testing, renewal, and (in many programs) third-party oversight.
+Roofing problems often come from preventable issues: improper installation details, overlooked storm impacts, poor ventilation design, and incomplete documentation.
+Certifications exist to raise standards with structured training, testing, renewal, and (in many programs) third-party oversight.

 Bottom line: A contractor can be licensed and insured and still do poor work.
 Certification is where measurable standards begin.